Income Tax Statistics

 (Pew Research Center)

-In 2016, the top 1% of American taxpayers paid more income taxes than the bottom 90%.
+The top 1% of American taxpayers pay more income taxes than the bottom 90%.

 (Bloomberg)